 Even if you’re just going on a light hike share a few pro-tips with them, like the benefits of wearing layers, choosing quick-dry fabrics such as wool or polyester and, of course, sturdy, comfortable shoes that have already been broken in.
-You can also share our blog post “What to Wear Hiking” with your first-time hiker friends who are ready to dive in.
+You can also share our guide to What to Wear Hiking with your first-time hiker friends who are ready to dive in.

 Help Them Load Up Their Packs

 Making sure they are geared up just right will help you and your friend have a successful first hike together.
 Take some time to share a checklist of basic hiking essentials with them and where they can purchase it if need be before you get outside.
 Remember, the more empowered your friend is the better.
 Even if it seems obvious to you, there’s a good chance they may have never even considered such things before.
 So don’t go light on the insider information.